Rebel Hebs

 Silverbacks

 It’s normal for Hebrideans to turn grey as they age.
 This often starts around the muzzle or flanks.
 But some Hebs turn grey earlier – we had a healthy ewe turn grey after her first shearing, and she’s remained grey since.
-Like human hair, genetics, diet, or illness can affect a sheep’s wool, and there’s some thought that mineral deficiencies in the rough Scottish grazing this breed thrives on are the reason these young Silverbacks were seen by 19th century tourists when the breed still grazed Scottish highlands and islands.
-It could also be that, in those days, the smaller flocks kept their older sheep longer (as we do), so age-related greying might have been more prevalent in the breed.
+Like human hair, genetics, diet, and illness can affect a sheep’s wool, and there’s some thought that mineral deficiencies in the rough Scottish grazing this breed thrives on are the reason these young Silverbacks were seen by 19th century tourists when the breed still grazed the Scottish Highlands and Islands.
+It could also be that, in those days, shepherds with smaller flocks kept their older sheep longer (as we do at the Hirsel), so age-related greying might have been more prevalent in the breed.
 Whether because of genetics, diet or age, we love our Silverbacks, and their wool makes for stunning felted rugs.

 That stray ram…